fabianfassnacht/QGIS_Tutorial_2/QGIS_Tutorial_2.md

 **Figure 2: Openning a Shapefile in QGIS**

 This will open the selected shapefile and automatically display it in the main window of QGIS (Section 1 in Figure 1).
 You should now see something similar to Figure 3.
-The colours will most likely differ from the ones displayed in Figure 3 as QGIS randomly assigns a colour to each newly loaded shapefile (vector file).
+The colours will most likely differ from the ones displayed in Figure 3 as QGIS randomly assigns a colour to each newly loaded shapefile (vector file).
 How colours can be adapted and how the attributes stored in shapefiles can be used to colour-code and format individual spatial objects (polygons, lines, points) will be explained in the next section.

 ![Figure 3: After opening the shapefile in QGIS](Figure_03.png)